 We recommend using a one to two-page format, by making good use of your “advertising space” and by keeping information relevant and concise.
 A good way to know whether to include an accomplishment or experience is to ask yourself a simple question: Is this information important for the internship I am applying for?
-Too often we see wildly long resumes that list every task completed in every job from 10 years ago.
-Instead, try listing relevant experience and it’s associated achievements made in your previous jobs or internships.
+Too often, we see wildly long resumes that list every task completed in every job from 10 years ago.
+Instead, try listing relevant experience and it’s associated achievements made in your previous jobs or internships abroad.

-Pro Tip: Try replacing your responsibilities with achievements the more quantifiable the better!
+Pro Tip: Try replacing your responsibilities with achievements.
+The more quantifiable the better!

 Eg. Marketing intern at Tesla

-Managed social media Increased social media traffic by 50% by expanding social media accounts
+Managed social media: Increased social media traffic by 50% by expanding social media accounts

-Created marketing content Achieved significant exposure for new projects
+Created marketing content: Achieved significant exposure for new projects

-Expanded marketing platforms Increased marketing platforms reach by 20% by utilizing tracking technology
+Expanded marketing platforms: Increased marketing platforms reach by 20% by utilizing tracking technology

 One page to describe your entire professional life isn’t a lot, so it’s important to define priorities.